lge-robot-navi/Intelligent-Information-Analysis-System-and-Multi-Modal-Dataset/README.md

 * Information on Actors

 We also used professional actors to provide various scenarios and realistic actions for our dataset.
+We hired two female and two male actors.
+The age of the actors is 20∼30.
+All actors are Korean.
+The average height of female actors is about 160 cm.
+The average height of male actors is about 175 cm.